 Anwar Nasir – LPO Executive Director

-Anwar Nasir (he/him/his) is the Chief Revenue and Advancement Officer for the Omaha Symphony.
-He establishes the vision and strategy for relationship management and leads the public relations and revenue generation teams for the organization.
-During his tenure, he has helped the organization launch its first creative rebrand in more than a decade, retool its subscription packages to increase paid capacity, launch a centennial anniversary season, and introduce a new music director.
-To reach audiences beyond live performances, the organization has committed to creating video and digital content, including its first-ever primetime network broadcast with Home for the Holidays and the launch of the Omaha Symphony app.
+Anwar Nasir (he/him/his) joined the Louisiana Philharmonic Orchestra as Executive Director in July 2021.
+In his new role, Nasir will ensure the fulfillment of the LPO’s longstanding mission to transform people and communities through music, while helping to craft the next stage in the organization’s growth.
+Previous to joining the LPO, Nasir was the Chief Revenue and Advancement Officer for the Omaha Symphony.
+He established the vision and strategy for relationship management and led the public relations and revenue generation teams for the organization.
+During his tenure, he helped the organization launch its first creative rebrand in more than a decade, retool its subscription packages to increase paid capacity, launch a centennial anniversary season, and introduced a new music director.

 Anwar has been named an emerging leader in the arts and culture space by the League of American Orchestras and Arts for LA.
 He also serves as co-chair for the League of American Orchestras Equity, Diversity, and Inclusion working group for staff of color and the Professional Development Committee of the International Ticketing Association and has been selected to the Tessitura Network’s inaugural Diversity, Equity, Access, and Inclusion Advisory Committee.
 He is also the co-founder of the Black Arts Leadership Alliance, formed to support African Americans in pursuing and developing careers in arts management.